ULCC-QMUL/moodle-local_qsection/README.md

 Adding a section containing Q-Review results
 -
 This plug-in installs a new option to the "Course administration" menu: "Create Q-Review topic".
-<br>(Please note: It will only be shown if a Q-Review is not already present for the course)

 Once confirmed this option will do this:
  - create a new topic with the name "Q-Review" (which may be changed later)